uyamazak/hcep-pdf-server/README.md

 ## Getting Started

 ### Caution
-Since this product is supposed to be used within local network (like Kubernetes, Google Kubernetes Engine), error control and security measures are minimum, please accept only reliable requests.
+Since this product is supposed to be used within local network (like Kubernetes, GKE), error control and security measures are minimum, please accept only reliable requests.
 It does not assume direct disclosure to the outside.

 ### Clone